Zhang-JK/Memorier/doc/Report.md

 ### Our Objective
 #### **Memorier is a learning aid for you, which can help you remember and review better.**
 You can store knowledge in the form of **adding memory cards**, and Memorier will arrange regular **review and test** functions for you.
-The review and test of the cards is according to the **forgetting curve** to strengthen your memory of knowledge.
+The arrangement of reviewing and testing the cards is according to the **forgetting curve** to strengthen your memory of knowledge.
 Also, we support **custom review and test**.
-You can select the **type you want** and the **time period** for the creation of the card to generate a review and test sequence.
+You can select the **type you want** and the **time period** to create the card set and generate a review or test sequence.
 In addition, all your cards will be **automatically synchronized** on your cloud account, which is convenient for multi-device switching.

 ### The file struct and usage:
 picture here

-## 1. Compile and run the progeam
+## 1. Compile and run the program
 - You can directly use Qt to compile the code.
-- But for runing the program, since we are using MySQL database in the code, please make sure that you have built the QMYSQL plugin. **There is no integrated support for MySQL plugin in Qt**, you need to download and compile the source code yourself.
+- Since we are using MySQL database in the code, to run the program, please make sure that you have built the QMYSQL plugin. **There is no integrated support for MySQL plugin in Qt**, you need to download and compile the source code yourself.
-- If you want to would like to know how to compile the MySQL plugin, click [HERE](https://www.codenong.com/cs106162868/) for Linux and [HERE](https://blog.csdn.net/liang19890820/article/details/105071549) for Windows
+- If you would like to know how to compile the MySQL plugin, click [HERE](https://www.codenong.com/cs106162868/) for Linux and [HERE](https://blog.csdn.net/liang19890820/article/details/105071549) for Windows

 ## 2. How to use Memorier
-- Log in/Sign up your account (All your cards will be stored in cloud, so sign an account is a must)
+- Log in/Sign up for your account (All your cards will be stored in the cloud, so sign an account is a must)
-- Add your card by cilck "**Add Card**" botton in the library page, there are 4 types of cards, we will explain each later.
+- Add your card by click "**Add Card**" button on the library page, there are 4 types of cards, we will explain them each later.
 - After adding the card you can "**Review**" them, either by their type or by the time you added it.
 (In the latter case, we will arrange the next review time according to the forgetting curve)
 - The "**Test**" function is similar to review, but you need to answer the question in the card and we will record your score for future Review and Test
 - In "**Management**" page you can delete or edit(later) your cards, there is a filter for searching cards.

 ## 3. Class structure and functions
-In the part we will go through all the important classes and functions used in our project.
+In this part, we will go through all the important classes and functions used in our project.

 ### **I. Card class and its drived classes**
 Class diagram: